vladimirbojinov/Projects/RockPaperScissors/README.md

 Then the player have to choose one of three optons to beat the bot.

 # How does the code work
-First the bot choses one of the three options
+First the bot choses one of the three options.
-Then a cycle is started which ends when the player type `stop` After that the player is bein asked to choose one of each option The valid inputs of the player are:
+Then a cycle is started which ends when the player type `stop`.
+After that the player is bein asked to choose one of each option.
+The valid inputs of the player are:

  `Rock, rock, r`
  `Paper, paper, p`
  `Scissors, scissors, s`

-Then a series of checks that are based on the tabble bellow makes shure who is the winner at the end
+Then a series of checks that are based on the tabble bellow makes shure who is the winner at the end.

 | Player | Computer | Results |
 | --- | --- | --- |